 Bodily Injury Coverage (BI)

-Bodily Injury Coverage is the type of auto insurance coverage which protects you if you are the at-fault driver in an accident.
+Bodily Injury Coverage is the type of auto insurance coverage that protects you if you are the at-fault driver in an accident.
 It compensates the victims of your negligence for their injuries in the event the incident was significant enough to cause injury.
 This is considered one of the two most important coverages to have (the other being UM), and unfortunately, it is not required by law in the state of Florida.

 The minimum BI coverage available is called a $10,0000/$20,000 BI policy, which means that any one person is afforded no more than $10,000 and collectively, all victims are afforded no more than $20,000.
 BI coverages range from $10,000/$20,000 to a million dollars and sometimes more.
 It is always recommended to carry at least some level of BI, and the more you carry, the more protected you are.

 Uninsured or Underinsured Motorist Coverage (UM or UIM)

 UM, or UIM coverage is coverage purchased to cover you and your loved ones in the event that you are either involved in an incident with an at-fault driver that does not carry BI or does not carry enough BI in light of the injuries you have sustained.